 Section 3.23(7) of the Crown Land Management Act also specifies an 'initial period' that ends on 30 June 2021, during which Council must adopt the first Plan of Management using the above process (i.e. this Plan of Management).
-This section also states that Council can amend existing Plans of Management over existing Council owned land so that they also apply to Crown reserves

-(for example where "generic" Plans of Management are used across several Council owned / managed sites).
+This section also states that Council can amend existing Plans of Management over existing Council owned land so that they also apply to Crown reserves (for example where "generic" Plans of Management are used across several Council owned / managed sites).

 As another interim process, Section 3.23(7)(c) of the Act also enables the first Plan of Management for Crown land that is to be managed by Council to not hold a public hearing as would typically be required under section 40A of the Local Government Act.
-As this Plan of Management assigns the category of Natural Area to some land, which differs from the initial assigned categories under Section 3.23(2), a public hearing may still be required and will be confirmed during the consultation period.
+As this Plan of Management assigns the category of Natural Area to some land, which differs from the initial assigned categories under Section 3.23(2), a public hearing was held on 26 August 2020.